Real Estate in Panama

 We asked foreigners in Panama what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "We live in Panama City, and rent a furnished 1 bedroom condo, in a nice 35 story high-rise in Bella Vista.
 Washer/dryer stackable, fridge/freezer combo, gas burner stove top, and stove.
 Small microwave.
 This is typical most places we looked at.
 What we don't have: dishwasher.
 Most places do not have.
 We are adding one to our new condo waiting to be built.
 We also bought an airfryer on Amazon.
 Very handy.
 I would pick up a dehumidifier for your unit, if it does not come with one.
-Will help cut down on mildew. ," said one person in Panama.
+Will help cut down on mildew. ," explained one person living in Panama.

 Additional Information about Searching for a Home in Panama: